RestBasePlatform/rest_docs/docs/source/rest_docs/generate_user_token.rst

 .. http:put:: /GenerateUserToken/

-   This get request generates an admin token for restbase-server.
+   This get request generates an user token for restbase-server.

    **Example request**: